holi-lab/SQKT/README.md

 ### 1. `exercises.csv`

-Houses instructional and solution texts for each problem.
+Houses instructional text and solution code blocks for each problem.

 | Column                | Description               |
 | --------------------- | ------------------------- |